READ: Real-time and Efficient Asynchronous Diffusion for Audio-driven Talking Head Generation: Related Work

 \subsection{Fast Diffusion Models}

-Accelerating diffusion models is a major research focus, with two dominant strategies: reducing inference steps and optimizing the model architecture~\cite{accelerationsurvey}.
-The first strategy includes methods such as Progressive Distillation~\cite{progressivedistillation}, ADD~\cite{add}, LADD~\cite{ladd} and others~\cite{guideddiffusion,onestepdiffusion}.
-The second strategy involves lightweight networks or VAEs with high compression ratios.
-In particular, video generation methods such as LTX-VIDEO~\cite{ltxvideo} and Wan~\cite{wan} have successfully used temporal and spatial compression in their VAEs to reduce computational cost.
-However, a critical issue arises when applying these architectural optimizations to talking head generation, as temporal compression undermines the audio-video alignment essential for accurate lip synchronization.
-To address this, we introduce a SpeechAE with self-supervised pre-training for synchronous speech feature compression to achieve better audio-visual alignment within latent space, and an Asynchronous Noise Scheduler (ANS) designed to ensure fast and stable extended inference.
+Accelerating diffusion models is a major research focus~\cite{accelerationsurvey}.
+Progressive Distillation~\cite{progressivedistillation}, ADD~\cite{add}, LADD~\cite{ladd} and others~\cite{guideddiffusion,onestepdiffusion} focus on reducing diffusion steps.
+Ditto~\cite{ditto} and AniTalker~\cite{anitalker} employ motion-space diffusion to reduce tokens processed by the diffusion backbone for acceleration, yet face challenges with the naturalness of the generated video.
+In contrast, end-to-end video generation methods such as LTX-VIDEO~\cite{ltxvideo} and Wan~\cite{wan} utilize spatiotemporal compression in their VAEs to reduce computational cost.
+However, a critical issue arises when applying these VAEs to talking head generation, as temporal compression undermines the audio-visual alignment essential for accurate lip synchronization.
+To address this, we introduce a SpeechAE with self-supervised pre-training for synchronous speech feature compression to achieve better audio-visual alignment within end-to-end diffusion, and an Asynchronous Noise Scheduler (ANS) designed to ensure fast and stable extended inference.